Are you in there, Dad?... Because if you are, we're never gonna stop looking until we find you.

 A Load of Bull: The very first episode is about Theseus and the Minotaur.

 Fake Static: In the first episode, Matt is on a video call with his university collegue, who is angry at him for borrowing an archaeological artifact without permission.
 He claims he can't see or hear her, then hangs up.
+Her reaction indicates that he's done this before.

-Fate Worse Than Death: Loki is chained to a rock with the entrails of his son underneath a venomous snake.
+Fate Worse than Death: Loki is chained to a rock with the entrails of his son underneath a venomous snake.

 Later in the series, being part of a myth that the Gorgos stone is inhabiting becomes this, as its influence slowly causes the story and everyone in it to first change, then fade completely out of human memory and existence.